idiles/taskapp/README.txt

       any time so this is a problem we need to address at some point.
       We prefer xml over json because it does not throw NotJSONSerializable errors.
 If you hate xml'ing, use
         $ ../bin/python manage.py dumpdata --format=xml --indent=2 > initial_data.xml
       to generate the current DB state and remove what's not needed.

 Create the database schema using the database migrations (south):
     $ ../bin/python manage.py migrate
       Until South catches up with Django 1.2 please issue this command several times until all the migrations are finished.
 Ignore the errors.

+(Optional) If you don't want to enter ../bin/python manage.py (or whatever) all the time you can do
+    $ echo "../bin/python manage.py \"\$@\"" > manage
+    $ chmod +x manage
+so later you can just
+    $ ./manage test tasks
+instead of
+    $ ../bin/python manage.py test tasks

 Development guidelines
 ======================

-- Respect other people' work and use third party projects
+- Respect other people' work and use 3rd party projects

 - Don't forget to
     $ ../bin/python manage.py test
+      While we are working with unstable some 3rd party packages won't pass tests.
+But we should test our packages nevertheless.

 Third party projects in use